 Reserve materials are processed as follows:

 - Book reserves are processed in order of submission.
-For fastest processing, we encourage you to bring library and/or personal copies of the requested items to the Lending Services Desk after completing the request form.
+For fastest processing, we encourage you to bring library and/or personal copies of the requested items to the Common Services Desk after completing the request form.

 - Electronic reserves are processed according to the "need-by" dates provided by the instructor in the request form.
 Processing requires 3-4 days on average once the request and photocopies are submitted.
 Last-minute requests can usually be accommodated during regular office hours.